 It was reported that a statement of purpose which included the services offered at Werndale hospital was given to patients on request.
-However, it was noted that copies of the statement of purpose were not available in the main reception and out-patients department A comprehensive bilingual patient guide was available for all prospective patients and their families.
-This was given to all patients as well as an information leaflet, which contained information regarding the proposed treatment/ procedure they were to undertake and details of payment in a pre-admission pack.
+A comprehensive bilingual patient guide was available for all prospective patients and their families.
+This was given to all patients as well as an information leaflet, which contained information regarding the proposed treatment/procedure they were to undertake and details of payment in a pre-admission pack.
 The document was reviewed annually to ensure consistent up to date information for all prospective patients.

-A range of literature on services provided was also available and some was bilingual.
+A range of literature on services provided was also available and some were bilingual.
 Information on Welsh speaking staff was available when needed and there was a list of interpreters and a language line.
+There was a system for accessing advice and support for patients of different religious faiths this should be available in written format so that all staff could refer to this as needed.